 Technical Note On Managing Inventories Periodic Review System Case Study Solution & Analysis

-Technical Note On Managing Inventories Periodic Review System Case Study Help (National Association for Stock Automobile Auto Racing) is an organization carrying out series of Stock Cars and truck racing in United States and serving as an approving body for driving the guidelines for Stock Car Racing.
-The company was founded in 1947, by "Huge Bill" France.
-NASCAR arrange Stock Car Racing events in United States with the existence of about 130000 viewers on average in 2005.
-It likewise transmitted its events in about 150 nations.
-Stock Vehicle Racing by NASCAR is the second largest spectator sport, with greatest variety of sponsors.
-It has about 500 sponsors contributing billions of dollars in its profits.
-The other sources of income for Technical Note On Managing Inventories Periodic Review System Case Study Solution consists of; 10% of the total income from television rights, sanctioning fees i.e. $1-2 million per race, and licencing NASCAR brand name to companies.
+NASCAR (National Association for Stock Cars And Truck Vehicle Racing) is a company performing series of Stock Automobile racing in United States and acting as an approving body for driving the rules for Stock Automobile Racing.
+2) Stock Automobile Racing by NASCAR is the 2nd largest viewer sport, with highest number of sponsors.
+1) The other sources of earnings for Technical Note On Managing Inventories Periodic Review System Case Study Analysis consists of; 10% of the overall income from television rights, sanctioning fees i.e. $1-2 million per race, and licencing NASCAR brand name to business.

 Porter's 5 Forces Analysis